Simplify your stack and build anything. Or everything.

 Plugins

-Writing plugins is no more complex than writing regular JavaScript.
-If you know how spread syntax works and are up to speed with Payload concepts, writing a plugin will be a breeze.
+Writing Plugins is no more complex than writing regular JavaScript.
+If you know the basic concept of callback functions or how spread syntax works, and are up to speed with Payload concepts, then writing a plugin will be a breeze.

 Example use cases: